oycar/minus-plus/Example/Journals/more_examples.md

 2012 Dec 19,    FARM.FENCES,       TAX.GST,            102.96,    I,                    # GST adjustment to Cost Element I
 ```

-GST cannot be applied directly to this transaction because normally GST is applied as a cost element II adjustment;
+GST cannot be applied directly to this transaction because normally GST is applied as a _cost element II_ adjustment;
-in this case of a fixed depreciating asset it needs to be applied to  the purchase cost in cost element I directly;
+in this case of a fixed depreciating asset it needs to be applied to  the purchase cost in _cost element I_ directly;
-which it is simple to do using one extra transaction.
+which it is simple to do by using one extra transaction.
 (Note that
 no parcel date needs to be specified if the adjustment is made on the same day as the original transaction.)